 A vision-based solution, based on the viso.ai platform powered by Intel AI technologies such as the Intel Neural Compute Stick 2, uses optical sensors around delivery vans to connect the vehicles with the environment, hence automating last-mile delivery processes.
 The business automation system is independent of any van manufacturer and can be equipped at or after van procurement in less than two hours.

-As the vans are now connected to the cloud and have computing resources locally available, the system is easily able to integrate future innovations.
+As the vans are now connected to the cloud and have computing resources locally available, the system can easily integrate future innovations.
 The initial product is focusing on decreasing the costs related to delivery vans by providing the following main functionalities:

 - Accident Prevention